 All parties now sign the agreement after distributing the necessary paperwork to each signatory.
 You might think about using the agreement as a model for a simple starter contract in the future.
 The contract becomes enforceable once all parties have signed the required paperwork.

-Use contract templates to save time
+6. Use business contract templates to save time

-To save time, set up contract templates that you can reuse with each client.
+To save time, set up business contract templates that you can reuse with each client.
 That way, you don’t always need to write a new contract and have a lawyer review it for every single client.
-With a system like HoneyBook, for example, you can save online contract templates, then tweak them easily to include your specific terms and clauses.
+With a system like HoneyBook, for example, you can save templates, then tweak them easily to include your specific terms and clauses.

 When it’s time to send client contracts, all you need to do is drop in your client’s specific project scope and terms.
 Better yet, HoneyBook lets you combine your contracts with other actions, like service selection, so your contracts will automatically pull in their project details.